 We can't think of a more surefire way to get in a festive mood than by seeing holiday lights while indulging in hot cocoa and premium chocolates.
 Between December 4 and December 30, 2020, Dallas by Chocolate offers its regular bus tours (with safety provisions observed), as well as a socially distanced Christmas Lights, Chocolate and Sips tour where guests remain in their cars except to meet tour hosts who will hand out treats in five different seriously decked out Dallas neighborhoods.
 Tours are held every evening except Christmas Eve and Christmas.
 Prices start at $33 for adults and $28 for children 10 and under.

 Recommended for Things to Do in December because: Dallas by Chocolate is an ultimate foodie excursion at any time of the year.

-Recommended for Things to Do in December because: The Sweet Tooth Hotel is one of the city's hottest attractions right now.
+Recommended for Things to Do in December because: The Arboretum is a magical place for all ages to visit during the holidays.